thinh105/thinh105/README.md

 After long time, I

-In late 2019, I re-learned how to code again, I chose Js and learned from FreeCodeCamp, CodersX, Udemy, etc.
+In late 2019, I decided to re-learned how to code again, I chose Js and learned from FreeCodeCamp, CodersX, Udemy, etc.

 In 2020, I'm working on my personal project - a travel agency website named Tourino.